Mobility

 The operator assures that the minimum service requirements of 50% of trains during peak hours are being met.

-BarcelonaNine Tuesdays of difficulties for rail travel, this time also affecting Ferrocarrils de la Generalitat de Catalunya (FGC).
-The Catalan train operator faces the first of these disruptions this morning. five days of strikewhich has called on the Semaf union to strike on February 24th and 25th and March 2nd, 3rd, and 4th to demand greater safety on the service.
+BarcelonaNine Tuesdays of difficulties in rail mobility, this time also affecting Ferrocarrils de la Generalitat de Catalunya (FGC).
+The Catalan train operator faces the first of the five days of strikewhich has called on the Semaf union to strike on February 24th and 25th and March 2nd, 3rd, and 4th to demand greater safety on the service.

 For this Tuesday, the Department of Business and Labor has set minimum services of 50% during peak hours and 25% during other periods.
 For next week, minimum services will rise to 66% and 33%, respectively, due to the protest coinciding with the Mobile World Congress, which is expected to increase the number of passengers.